JoaoGuimaraes22/2020-Todo/Backend/Initial Learning/Learn a language/Functional Language/C#/Frameworks and tools/ASP.NET Core/6. Dependency Injection/README.md

 # Dependency Injection

+## Here you will learn about

+- Dependency Injection;
+  - Built-in IoC Container;

 ## Overview

 - Injects objects of dependency classes through constructor or method by using built-in IoC container;